SandyRodger/LS170-171/lesson_2.md

 ## [Communication between processes](https://launchschool.com/lessons/2a6c7439/assignments/41113e98)

-- The Internet PRotocol provides the inter-network communicationservaces necessary for "minimum viable internet".
+- The Internet Protocol provides the inter-network communicationservaces necessary for "minimum viable internet".
 - But to create networked applications we need more than IP.
   - A direct connection between applications
   - Reliable network communication.